Angel Cotto

 Javier Omar Cotto, better known by his ring name Angel Cotto, is a Puerto Rican professional wrestler.

 Career

 Early career (2000–2013)

 Angel Cotto began his career in 2000 in the company PRWA, under the name of El Hijo Del Espanto(his father also wrestler, use the name of El Espanto in the early 1990s) later in 2002 he goes to BSP as Mafia Kid when he won the BSP Jr. Heavyweight Championship he was there till 2005 when he moved to Sacramento where he joined a local promotion California Wrestling Entertainment (CWE), and others promotion like Boricua Most Wanted (BMW) and Connecticut based LWA. in 2005 he retired to focus on music, he have a small Latin music group of merengue.
+He has 5 kids.